Into the Night (Benny Mardones song): Other versions

+In 1983, the French Canadian singer Véronique Béliveau sings in French under the title Nuit d'août (translated into French: "August Night") for her album Transit.

 Nick Kamen covered the song for his 1987 debut album Nick Kamen.

 In 1991, reggae singer Junior Tucker had a No. 46 Australian hit with the song, re-titled "16 (Into the Night)".

 In 1992, Taiwan's Harlem Yu released a cover version of the song on his album Harlem Music Station.

 In 1995, Australian singer Peter Wilson released a cover of the song as a single.

 In 1996, the group Fiji included a version of the song on their album Born and Raised.

 In 2020, Julio Iglesias Jr. and Benny Mardones, before his passing, recorded the song as a duet for Julio's album, Under The Covers, released in 2022.
 The recording is dedicated in memory of Mardones.

 Sampling

 The chorus to the 1992 song "Tsahan tsasn" ("White Snow") by Kalmyk singer-songwriter and composer Arkady Mandjiev features a progression influenced from "Into the Night".

 Rapper Triple J used the melody and interpolated "Into the Night" for his song "16 Years Old".

 The song was sampled by indie hip hop group Conrad Hilton on the song "Into the Night/Heat of the Night" and Decoy's version of "Into the Night", both of which feature Benny Mardones in the songs.

 The song was sampled by Usher in his 2010 song "Making Love (Into the Night)" on the album Raymond v.
 Raymond.

 American band Pure Bathing Culture interpolates part of the melody and refrain of "Into the Night" in their song "Scotty" from the 2013 album Moon Tides.